01 Jul Leib Averbukh (1900 – 1976). 3: Lessons in Common Sense. Shopping. Outings

 I offered to wait, and for the first time his grumble was filled with tears, “Please leave, leave, leave!
 I’m seventy-five; it doesn’t matter where I die.
 You have young children.
 If you get stuck I will never forgive myself.
 Leave, leave, leave!”

 Six weeks after we emigrated, Leib died of the cancer of the liver.
+A gnawing feeling has never left me that he had known but didn’t tell us the diagnosis so that it would not delay our exodus.

 Lessons in Common Sense.